 - Make your pie crust.
 If making a crust from scratch, follow the instructions for a fully baked pie shell as this pie will not go in the oven.
 Let it cool completely.

 - Add the chilled filling to the pie crust.
 Put it back in the fridge while you make the whipped topping.
 If you are using Cool Whip, go ahead and top the pie now and refrigerate.

 - WAIT until tomorrow to eat.
 You can certainly eat it after it has chilled for several hours, BUT believe me when I tell you that you will be very thankful that you waited overnight.
 The filling needs time to set up.
 Any graininess you may have detected when you tasted the filling will be gone after a good night’s rest.

-I have made this pie numerous times and have used both Cool Whip (pictured) and fresh whipped cream for the topping.
-You can dress it up by shaving some bittersweet chocolate through a mandoline or using a vegetable peeler.
+I have made this pie numerous times and have used both Cool Whip (pictured in the original photos) and fresh whipped cream (as seen in these updated photos) for the topping.
+You can dress it up by shaving some bittersweet chocolate through a mandoline or by using a vegetable peeler.
 Sprinkle the shavings on the top of the pie.

 Other Holiday Desserts I Love